DV

 What is the difference between AMD and AMDY?

-AMD (Advanced Micro Devices, Inc.) tracks — with an income strategy, while AMDY (YieldMax AMD Option Income Strategy ETF) tracks AMD (AMD) with a covered call approach.
+AMD (Advanced Micro Devices, Inc.) is a stock, while AMDY (YieldMax AMD Option Income Strategy ETF) tracks AMD (AMD) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both AMD and AMDY?